Unlocking the Health Benefits of Cinnamon

 • Slows carbohydrate breakdown in the digestive tract.

 Tip: Consuming 1/2 to 1 teaspoon of Ceylon cinnamon daily with meals can support glucose metabolism.
+To optimize your metabolic rate overnight, you can easily pair this spice into a comforting, metabolism-boosting bedtime drink for weight loss right before sleep.

 • Fight oxidative stress.